Join The Friday File To Read The Rest

 Let’s back up for a second

 My wife and I have been traveling for five years.
 We started our journey on our twenty-fifth wedding anniversary–June 23, 2015.
 We’ve visited more countries than I can count.
 We’ve met more people than I can remember.
 We’ve eaten more kinds of food than I even knew existed.
 And we’ve had more fun than we deserve.
 It has truly been amazing.
+We’ve learned a lot and our digital nomad life isn’t always the same as that of some younger digital nomads so be sure to check out 11 truths we’ve discovered for older digital nomads.

 In our minds, our “year” runs from June to May.
 It’s bookended by a return trip to our old home, Raleigh, North Carolina.
 We drop back into the area to see family and friends, get our teeth cleaned, and get our annual physicals.